snonux/gos/README.md

 * `LinkedInClientID`: The client ID for your LinkedIn app, which is needed for OAuth2 authentication.
 * `LinkedInSecret`: The client secret for your LinkedIn app.
 * `LinkedInRedirectURL`: The redirect URL configured for handling OAuth2 responses.
+* `LinkedInVersion`: (Optional) LinkedIn API version header value (e.g., `202502`).
+Set this if you receive 426 Upgrade Required with `NONEXISTENT_VERSION`.
+Leave empty to omit the header and use LinkedIn's default.
 * `LinkedInAccessToken`: Gos will automatically update this after successful OAuth2 authentication with LinkedIn.
 * `LinkedInPersonID`: Gos will automatically update this after successful OAuth2 authentication with LinkedIn.
 * `PauseStart`: (Optional) Start date for pausing all posts in YYYY-MM-DD format.
 * `PauseEnd`: (Optional) End date for pausing all posts in YYYY-MM-DD format.

+### LinkedIn API versioning

+LinkedIn requires an active API version via the `LinkedIn-Version` header for some endpoints.
+If you see an error like:

+`Status: 426 Upgrade Required {"code":"NONEXISTENT_VERSION","message":"Requested version <date> is not active"}`

+set an active version string (e.g., `202502`) in the `LinkedInVersion` field of your config.
+You can also clear the field to omit the header and fall back to LinkedIn's default version.

 ### Automatically managed fields